metagenlab/zDB/README.md

 # TODO

 - [ ] extract best swissprot and refseq hits for each sequence (from database), build phylogeny with non-redundant set of BBH (3 refseq + 3 swissprot?)
+- [ ] retrieve GO annotations from uniprotKB GOA (exact match or best diamond/plast hit if no exact match)
+- [ ] retrieve uniprot annotation from uniprotKB (exact match or best diamond/plast hit if no exact match)
-- [ ] retrieve swissprot annotation score for swissprot hits & uniprotkb exact matches
+- [ ] retrieve uniprot annotation score for matched uniprotkb entries
 - [ ] execure gblast vs TCDB for chunks of 1000 sequences (python 2.7)
 - [ ] execute T3 effector prediction (3 tools)
 - [ ] execute PRIAM for each genome or hmmsearch with PRIAM database?